If you have any questions, please contact us at hasc@niu.edu. Applications are accepted only through the web form below.

 - Explanation (250 words) of why you selected this writing sample, what you like about it and how you would revise it if given the opportunity.

 - Explanation (250 words) of why you would like to be a graduate assistant writing consultant.
-Consider the following points: How does being a writing consultant complement your educational and/or professional goals?
-What will be your greatest challenge in this job?
+Consider the following points:

-- Interview with UWC representatives, if invited
+- Interview, if invited